fluent/fluentd-docs-gitbook/quickstart/td-agent-v2-vs-v3-vs-v4.md

 ## Supported Platforms

 [ClearCode, Inc.](https://www.clear-code.com) maintains stable packages for Fluentd and canonical plugins as Treasure Agent \(the package is called `td-agent`\). `td-agent` has v2, v3 and v4.
-[Calyptia, Inc.](https://calyptia.com/) maintains stable packages as Calyptia-fluentd as another option.
+[Chronosphere](https://chronosphere.io/) (formerly Calyptia) maintains stable packages as Calyptia-fluentd as another option.
 Supported OS is the same as td-agent v4 currently.

 | Platform | v2 | v3 | v4\(x86\_64\) | v4\(Arm64\) |
 | :--- | :---: | :---: | :---: | :---: |